unode/polypomo/README.md

 If you wish to permanently change the default times start polypomo with `--worktime seconds` and `--breaktime seconds`.

+if you want your work sessions to be logged, start polypomo with `--saveto` followed by the path to your database, polypomo will then create a table called `sessions` and store the date, start and stop time of each work session.

 There isn't much else in terms of configuration but if the syntax above is confusing please refer to the [polybar configuration wiki page](https://github.com/polybar/polybar/wiki/Configuration).

 ### Limitations